mohamedsaif/ai-hub-gateway-landing-zone/guides/apim-configuration.md

 - **Configuration update**: Ability to update the routing configuration without affecting the existing traffic is critical to allow for rolling updates of the routing configuration.
     - For example, if you have a new OpenAI deployment that is available, you might want to update the routing configuration to include it and allow for new traffic to be routed to it without affecting the existing traffic (and in also support rolling back certain update when needed).

-In the [src/apim/policies](/src/apim/oa-fragments) folder, you will find the policy fragments that you can use to apply to the OpenAI API.

-I've built my routing strategy based the great work of [APIM Smart Load Balancing](https://github.com/andredewes/apim-aoai-smart-loadbalancing/tree/main), it is worth checking out.
+This routing strategy based the great work of [APIM Smart Load Balancing](https://github.com/andredewes/apim-aoai-smart-loadbalancing/tree/main), it is worth checking out.

-I've built on top of that additional capabilities to make the solution address all the needs outlined above for a robust and reliable AI routing engine.
+This routing strategy is designed to address all the needs outlined above for a robust and reliable AI routing engine.

 Implementation details are as follows:
 - **Clusters (model based routing)**: it is a simple concept to group multiple OpenAI endpoints that support specific OpenAI deployment name.